If you’re looking to hire a copywriter, chances are you’re shopping around.

 Do you charge per word?

 Nooope.
 Never.
-Absolute not.
+Absolutely not.
 My project prices are primarily value-based, meaning you’re paying for the quality of the end product, not the number of words.

 Can I get a free writing sample?

 However, I understand that working with me represents a serious investment so I’m happy to provide a short, tailored writing sample for £100.